Making and meeting small commitments builds trust. Ba must be energized with its own intentions.

 - Teams agree to do everything in their power to meet the committed objectives

-- If, during the course of the PI, facts dictate that some objectives are simply not achievable, then the teams agree to escalate immediately so that corrective action can be taken
+- During the course of the PI, if it’s discovered that some objectives are not achievable, then the teams agree to escalate immediately so that corrective action can be taken

-In this way, all stakeholders know that either: a) the program results will be achieved as planned, or b) they will be provided sufficient notice so as to be able to mitigate and take corrective action, thereby minimizing business disruption.
+In this way, all stakeholders know that either the program results will be achieved as planned, or they will be provided sufficient notice so as to be able to mitigate and take corrective action, minimizing business disruption.
 That’s about as good as it gets, because this is, after all, research and development.

 Creating Program and Solution PI Objectives